golovach-ivan/Correct-by-Construction/competitors/kadena.md

 ### Kadena history
 Kadena is a continuation of the JP Morgan project Juno, which was forked from Tangaroa, which was developed based on the Raft consensus algorithm, none of which are longer under active development.

-The JPM team behind Juno saw the potential that a Tangaroa-like approach represented — a high performance private blockchain.
-They iterated on the idea for a year and open sourced the project in February of 2016, adding Pact, fixing mistakes and succeeding in achieving a significant performance increase.
+The JP Morgan team iterated on the idea for a year and open sourced the project in February of 2016, adding Pact.

-Kadena was spawned from the open source code of the Juno project and was built by the two key developers who built Juno: Will Martino and Stuart Popejoy.
+Kadena was built by the two key developers who built Juno: Will Martino and Stuart Popejoy.

 ### Kadena links
 - [Project Summary Whitepaper](http://kadena.io/docs/KadenaPublic.pdf)